-International Center for Entrepreneurship, Henley Business School, Wrocław University of Economics and Climate-KIC Poland, invites start-ups to take part in a free -of charge consultancy program.
+International Center for Entrepreneurship, Henley Business School, Wrocław University of Economics and Climate-KIC Poland, invited start-ups from the Wroclaw Region to take part in a free -of charge consultancy program.

-The aim is to support start-ups, especially with a value proposition development and/or adjustment.
+The aim of the programme was to support start-ups, especially with a value proposition development and/or adjustment.

-The number of places is (very much) limited!
+The number of places was (very much) limited!

-Organizers don’t cover the costs of accommodation and travel, but, instead, offer a unique experience and valuable expertise in developing entrepreneurs and their businesses.
+Organizers didn’t cover the costs of accommodation or travel but, instead, offered a unique experience and valuable expertise in developing entrepreneurs and their businesses.

-The form of the program: a short summer school, which will combine teamwork, workshops and short experts’ talks.
+The form of the program: a short summer school, which combined teamwork, workshops and short experts’ talks.

 Learning Outcomes for entrepreneurs:

-Each start-up will be accompanied by one working team, which will offer its full capacity to identify the weak area(s) of a start-up, analyze it and come up with proposition(s) of the improvement(s).
+Each start-up was accompanied by one working team, which offered its full capacity to identify the weak area(s) of a start-up, analyzed it and came up with proposition(s) of the improvement(s).